 Find out what your new employee cares about personally and tie it to your company values.
 Show them how their passion can be fulfilled through working with your team.
 For example, if one of your core values is generosity and your new hire regularly volunteers with a local nonprofit, discuss how they can promote their cause at work.
 If you can help the employee connect with purpose from day one, they’ll be more likely to stay with you.

 Don’t — Put off adding your call center agents to your software

 As a call center, you’re dependent on the effectiveness of your call center software.
-When you’re onboarding new employees, each agent needs their own line, their own desktop, their personalized reports.
-And, you have to assign certain skills and fit them into your call routing strategy, too.
-And, above all, you have to make sure that your new call center agent knows how to use the technology well.
+When you’re onboarding new employees, each agent needs their own phone line, their own desktop, and access to individual performance data.
+Plus, you have to assign each agent certain skills to fit them into your interaction routing strategy so they’re active in the right queues, too.
+And above all, you have to make sure that your new call center agent knows how to use the technology well.

-Putting in the effort to create an effective onboarding plan can make all the difference for your call center.
-Paycor reports that 58% of employees are likely to stay at a company for three years if they experience a great onboarding program.
+Putting in the effort to create an effective onboarding plan makes all the difference for your call center.
+Paycor found that 58% of employees are likely to stay at a company for three years if they have a great onboarding program.

-Combat those dismal turnover rates in contact centers.
+Combat dismal turnover rates in contact centers.
 Prioritize your new hires’ first 30 to 90 days on your team.
-Practice the do’s and don’ts of onboarding new employees and watch those retention rates fly through the roof.
+Practice the dos and don’ts of onboarding new employees and watch your retention rates soar.

 We originally published this post on March 3, 2020, and we updated it for new insight on May 13, 2021.